-5.31 The Framework states that the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces, is not inappropriate within the Green Belt.
-The additional requirements and restrictions are inconsistent with national planning policy.
+5.37 The Framework states that the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces, is not inappropriate within the Green Belt.
+The additional requirements and restrictions of policy DEV5 are inconsistent with national planning policy.